bouvet/ASP.NET-Core/Labs/2 - Introduction to ASP.NET Core.md

   },
   ```

-1. Add a `Startup.cs` file with a `Configure` that prints out the string "Hello World" (you may need to add `using Microsoft.AspNet.Http` for the WriteAsync extension method):
+1. Add a `Startup.cs` file (from template) with a `Configure` that prints out the string "Hello World" (you may need to add `using Microsoft.AspNet.Http` for the WriteAsync extension method):

   ```C#
   public class Startup